Start a Bricks Trading Business in Dubai

 Licensing and Compliance Requirements

 Once licensed, bricks traders operating from Dubai South must maintain compliance with a number of regulatory requirements.
-These include annual licence renewal, maintaining a valid registered address, and adhering to UAE customs regulations when importing or exporting goods.
+These include annual license renewal, maintaining a valid registered address, and adhering to UAE customs regulations when importing or exporting goods.
 Traders dealing in materials that may be subject to standards set by the Emirates Authority for Standardisation and Metrology (ESMA) should verify product compliance before commencing sales into the UAE mainland.

 VAT registration is required once annual taxable turnover exceeds AED 375,000.
 Free zone companies selling directly into the UAE mainland may also need to appoint a local distributor or obtain additional approvals depending on the nature of the transaction.